We’re only beginning to make games more accessible

 When I talk to people about difficulty, I talk to them about fit a lot, this idea of custom fit difficulty.
 How do you tune difficulty for one person?
 That fit is an opportunity for us as an industry.

 McDonald: I think difficulty is tied very closely to player motivation.
 If you look at Nick Yee’s site, Quantic Foundry, he has a really cool survey that will spin out, “Here’s one of 14 motivations that are important to you when you’re playing.”
 There is a motivation called mastery, and that’s the people who love core games, the people saying, “I love Dark Souls because it’s really hard.”
-There is going to be a class of people for whom difficulty in games is a challenge and they love it.
+There is going to be a class of people for whom difficulty in games is a challenge, and they love it.

 Other than that, I think difficulty has to do with things that might impede your player from having an enjoyable experience of your game.
 If I’m a deaf person and your game is built around audio, that’s going to impact my ability to enjoy your game.
 Any factor that, if missing, could impede enjoyment of a game.